laher/goxc/README.md

 Limitations
 -----------

- * Only tested on Linux & Windows.
+ * Tested on Linux, Windows (and Mac during an early version).
 Please test on Mac/FreeBSD
  * Currently goxc is only designed to build standalone Go apps without linked libraries.
 You can try but YMMV

 License